tulasidamarla/algorithms-and-data-structures/sorting alogirthms/heapsort.md

 - Most common implementation of heap is binary tree.
   - Heap needs a complete binary tree.
-  - Disadvantge of using Binary tree is, it consumes more space because it needs pointers
+  - Disadvantge of using Binary tree is, it consumes more space because it needs pointers Time complexity of various operations of min heap

-Binary Tree Types
-- Strict binary tree --> Any node in the tree will have either 0 or 2 sub nodes. <br>
-- Complete binary tree --> There will be no null nodes from root to last leaf node. <br>
-- Full binary tree --> Its a complete binary tree with all leaf nodes at same level. <br>

-Time complexity of various operations of min heap

   <table>